ismaeltovar/portfolio-site-discontinued2022/_posts/2021-09-13-how-to-delete-android-system-apps-using-adb.md

 There are 3 ways you can go about doing this.

-The first way is to run `pm list packages` and find the package name that sounds like the app you want to remove (on Linux, you can add ` | grep "search term"` to the end of the above command to make the search process a little easier).
+The first way is to get into your Android device's shell (by running `adb shell`) and run `pm list packages` to list all of your device's packages.
+Then, find the package name that sounds like the app you want to remove (on Linux, you can add ``` | grep search-term``` to the end of the above command to make the search process a little easier).

 I would not recommend this method because it is very easy to mistaken one package for another (which can have *really* bad consequences).
 Plus, it can get quite tedious at times.